 - Perceivable: Information and user interface must be available to people in a way they can perceive, either through the browser or assistive technologies (e.g. screen readers, screen enlargers, etc.)

 - Operable: The user interface is usable, including all controls and interactive elements using either the mouse, keyboard, or an assistive device.

 - Understandable: Content is clear and limits confusion and ambiguity.

 - Robust: A wide range of technologies (including old and new) can be used to access the content (from WebAIM).

 Accessibility applies to both websites and the documents, images, video, sound, an other materials that reside on those sites, and this site will cover best practices for both.

 Inclusivity and Universal Design

 Implementing accessibility standards ensures that people with hearing, visual, motor, and cognitive disabilities can use and interact with your materials.
 In addition, accessible sites can be used on any device, whether it’s a mobile phone, tablet, or computer.
 Ensuring your websites and materials are accessible often makes them easier to use and understood by all users.

-- Providing captioning for video and audio allows people with hearing impairments to access the audio content; it also allows people working in the library to read the contents in a quiet space.
+- Using captioning for video and audio allows people with hearing impairments to access the audio content; it also allows people working in the library to read the content in a quiet space.